 Conservatorship: There are different types of conservatorship.
 A probate conservatorship could be for the person or the estate.

-Decedent: The deceased, or person who passed away.
+Decedent: The deceased, or a person who passed away.

 Declaration: A written statement made under penalty of perjury.